oracle-livelabs/apex/apex-professional-hol11/introduction.md

 - Enhance Classic Reports by customizing attributes, integrating features like Download BLOB, and displaying images and dynamic links for improved data interaction.

-- Create interactive Forms linked with reports to enable seamless data management using modal dialogs and dynamic navigation.

 > **Note:** _This workshop assumes you are using Oracle APEX 24.2.*_

 ## Learn More - *Useful Links*